Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Binaries.md

 Once you did that you can save the File: `File -> Save [File Name] as`, A dialog Box will apear, Change the Name to: `[File Name].patched.efi` and press Save. <br />

-After that you only need to Export the File and implement it in the UEFI, To Export it you go to: `File -> Export Program`, again a dialog box will open, Format should be PE and if `Selection Only` is checked uncheck it and press OK. <br />
+After that you only need to Export the File and implement it in the UEFI, To Export it you go to: `File -> Export Program`, again a dialog box will open, Format should be Original File and if `Selection Only` is checked uncheck it and press OK. <br />

 Now it will tell you it exported it and now you have a Patched File!